-Life as a Maine wedding photographer
+Life as Cape Cod and Maine wedding photographers

 Photography for me started as a boy.